1. Introduction

 2. Our Commitment

 2.1.
 North Ayrshire Council is committed to upholding the principle of equality of opportunity and to promoting measures to reduce inequalities.
 It is committed to tackling discrimination on the basis of a person’s age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, or sexual orientation.
-In addition, we will promote initiatives and take action to encourage equality of opportunity and eliminate discrimination on the basis of employment status, caring responsibilities or trade union activity.
-Equality is a core value of the Council governing the actions of its elected Members and its employees.
+We will promote initiatives and take action to encourage equality of opportunity and to foster good relations between the various protected groups listed above as well as people who are or have been Care-Experienced.
+In addition, we will work to eliminate discrimination on the basis of sexual orientation, employment status, caring responsibilities or trade union activity.
+Equality, Diversity and LGBT (Lesbian, Gay, Bi-Sexual and Trans Issues) Inclusion is a core value of the Council governing the actions of its elected Members and its employees.

 2.3.
-The Council will also achieve this by integrating an equality perspective into all of its activities, strategies, policies and service planning.
-This mainstreaming of equalities issues will ensure that they are fully taken into account when developing and reviewing services.
-New policies and initiatives will be assessed in terms of their impact on all of the Council's communities.
-In this way the Council will fulfil its commitment to deliver its services in a fair and equitable way to all.
+The Council is achieving this by integrating an equality, diversity and inclusion perspective into all of its activities, strategies, policies and service planning.
+This mainstreaming of equalities ensures that they are fully taken into account when developing and reviewing services.
+New and reviewed policies and initiatives are assessed in terms of their impact on all of the Council’s communities and aim to ensure decision-making processes are fair and do not present barriers to participation or disadvantage any protected groups.
+In this way the Council fulfils its commitment to deliver its services in a fair and equitable way to all.
 The Council in leading the community planning process will ensure that equality of opportunity underpins all community planning activities.
+Our Community Plan (Local Outcomes Improvement Plan) shares our vision “A North Ayrshire that is fair for all”.

 2.4.
-Equality of opportunity will be integrated into all of the Council’s Human Resources and Organisational Development policies and practices, ensuring there is fairness and equity in its treatment of its employees and prospective employees.
+Equality of opportunity is integrated into all of the Council’s HR policies and practices, ensuring there is fairness and equity in its treatment of its employees and prospective employees.
 Equality of opportunity means that appointments, promotions, training and development will be based on individual merit and the requirements of the job.
 Employees are encouraged and given the opportunity to develop their full potential.

 2.5.
-North Ayrshire Council connects, and as a major employer, it is the Council’s aim to reflect the composition and diversity of its communities within its workforce.
-In doing this, the Council recognises the importance that equality of opportunity has in improving the retention of employees and improving motivation and performance.
+North Ayrshire Council a major employer in the local area, and aims to reflect the composition and diversity of its communities within its workforce.
+In doing this, the Council recognises the importance that providing an inclusive workplace and the equality of opportunity has in improving the retention of employees and improving motivation and performance.
 This can stimulate a healthy and productive working environment and can broaden the range of talent and the diversity of its workforce.

 3. Working Together

 3.1.
 The Council recognises that North Ayrshire is made up of a diverse mix of different communities of interest (e.g. race, religion, disability, sexual orientation, gender identity), and that there is need to give particular attention to involving individuals and groups which are often excluded from the decision making and the democratic process.
-The Council will work together with local community groups to challenge discrimination and tackle disadvantage, for example through the British Sign Language Plan, Black and Ethnic Minority Groups, etc.
+The Council works together with local community groups to challenge discrimination and tackle any unfair barriers, for example through the British Sign Language Plan as well as Black and Ethnic Minority Groups.

 3.2.
-The Council also recognises that everyone must work together to uphold the principle of equality and to eliminate discriminatory and other unacceptable practices in the workplace.
+The Council also recognises that everyone must work together to uphold the principle of equality, diversity and inclusion to eliminate discriminatory and other unacceptable practices in the workplace.

 3.3.
-Our Education & Youth Employment Inclusion Policy makes clear that an inclusive approach to education supports an ethos of achievement and high expectation, recognises and respects difference, and sees differences between learners as opportunities for learning.
+Our Education Inclusion Policy makes clear that an inclusive approach to education supports an ethos of achievement and high expectation, recognises and respects difference, and sees differences between learners as opportunities for learning.

 4. Our Aims